Getting help for a blocked milk duct, mastitis and breast abscess

 If mastitis isn’t treated quickly, a breast abscess can form.

 A breast abscess is a build-up of pus in the breast.
-It usually makes the skin look red and swollen.
+It usually makes the skin look discoloured and swollen.
 The affected area of your breast might feel hard and hurt if you touch it.
+You might not feel unwell.

 If you think you have a breast abscess, see your GP as soon as possible.
 Your GP might refer you to a specialist.
 The specialist will usually use an ultrasound to confirm whether you have a breast abscess.

-An abscess needs to be treated with antibiotics, and the pus needs to be drained with a special needle.
+An abscess usually needs to be treated with antibiotics, and the pus needs to be drained with a special needle.
+You don’t normally need to be admitted to hospital.

 If you’re being treated for a breast abscess, it’s important to keep breastfeeding to drain the affected breast.
 If you can’t breastfeed your baby on the affected breast, you’ll need to express from it.
 Your baby can feed from the other breast.
 It’s OK if milk leaks from where your abscess was drained.